19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (2) In particular, the Authority may make regulations for any of the following matters:

-(a) the construction, equipment and accessories of personal mobility devices, motorised wheelchairs and mobility scooters for use on public paths, including —
+(a) the construction, equipment and accessories of bicycles, PABs, personal mobility devices, motorised wheelchairs and mobility scooters for use on public paths or for registration under Part 3A, including —

-(i) the lights to be carried by personal mobility devices, motorised wheelchairs and mobility scooters including the nature of such lights, the positions in which they must be fixed and the periods during which they must be lighted or otherwise; and
+(i) the lights to be carried by bicycles, PABs, personal mobility devices, motorised wheelchairs and mobility scooters including the nature of such lights, the positions in which they must be fixed and the periods during which they must be lighted or otherwise; and

+[Act 38 of 2018 wef 02/01/2019]

-(ii) the number and kind of brakes, bells, horns or other warning instruments to be fitted to personal mobility devices, motorised wheelchairs and mobility scooters of any particular type or description;
+(ii) the number and kind of brakes, bells, horns or other warning instruments to be fitted to bicycles, PABs, personal mobility devices, motorised wheelchairs and mobility scooters of any particular type or description;

+[Act 38 of 2018 wef 02/01/2019]

 (b) a ban on the use on public paths of bicycles, PABs, personal mobility devices, motorised wheelchairs and mobility scooters in prescribed circumstances, being circumstances which may cause annoyance or danger to users of public paths;